Linda Agnes Auma: Career

-Auma entered into politics by contesting and becoming Lira municipal youth chairperson under the National youth council, she was later in 2006 elected the youth councillor for the central division in Lira municipal council.
+Auma entered into politics by contesting and becoming Lira Municipal youth chairperson under the National Youth Council, she was later in 2006 elected the youth councillor for the central division in Lira municipal council.

-In the 2016 she sought the Lira municipality Woman MP seat on the National Resistance Movement ticket but lost in the primaries.
+In the 2016 she sought the Lira District Woman MP seat on the National Resistance Movement ticket but lost in the primaries.
 Joyce Ongom of the Uganda People's Congress (UPC) would win the MP seat.

 After the 2016 Uganda general elections, Auma was appointed by president Museveni as RDC of Amuru district.

 In the run to the 2021 Uganda general elections, Auma won Florence Angina in the NRM party primaries, but her victory was nullified after a vote recount.

 Florence Angina was declared the NRM flag bearer for the Lira woman member of parliament seat, this prompted Auma to run as an independent candidate and was the eventual winner in the general elections.

-In the parliament of Uganda, Auma serves on the committee on Environment and Natural resources.
-She also serves the publicity secretary of Uganda Women Parliamentary Association (UWOPA).
+In the parliament of Uganda, Auma serves on the committee of Agriculture Animal Industries and Fisheries, Spokesperson of Lango Parliamentary Group as well as the publicity secretary of Uganda Women Parliamentary Association (UWOPA).

 Personal life

-Aumas firstborn daughter Shakila Among Meenyi was crowned Miss Lira in 2017.
+Auma's first born daughter Shakila Among Mwenyi was crowned Miss Lira in 2017.
 She was also the face of Lango Cultural Heritage and was crowned Miss Tourism Northern Region in 2020.
-Shakila Among also represents the youth of Lira at Lira city council.
+Shakila Among also represents the youth of Lira City at Lira City Council as the Female Youth Councilor.
+Shakila is the current Deputy Speaker of Lira City Council.